Richie Ross

-Richie Ross (born August 28, 1982) is a former American football wide receiver.
+Richie Ross (born August 28, 1982) is an American former football wide receiver.
 He was originally signed by the Houston Texans as an undrafted free agent in 2006.
 He played division II college football at the University of Nebraska at Kearney for the Lopers.

 Professional career

-He was originally signed by the Houston Texans on May 2, 2006 and was then released by Houston on September 1, 2006.
+He was originally signed by the Houston Texans on May 2, 2006, and was then released by Houston on September 1, 2006.
 On November 16, 2006, Ross was signed to the practice squad for the Titans.
-Richie was re-signed to the active roster of the Titans on January 11, 2007 and was waived a little more than a year later on February 13, 2008.
+Richie was re-signed to the active roster of the Titans on January 11, 2007, and was waived a little more than a year later on February 13, 2008.